 Ticking Off Item #113 of My Bucket List

-By way of my paragliding flight, I got to tick off item #113 of my bucket list, which is “to fly” (and I don’t mean flying by plane).
+By way of my paragliding flight, I got to tick off an item off my bucket list, which is “to fly” 😀 (and I don’t mean flying by plane).

 Do you have your bucket list?
-If not, maybe it’s time to create yours!
-Read my bucket list article 101 Things To Do Before You Die, and download the free e-book version of this article by signing up for PE’s free newsletter.
+If not, maybe it’s time to create yours! 🙂 Read my bucket list article 101 Things To Do Before You Die.

 Visiting Cape Town?